 The first time a Financial Affidavit must be produced in any dissolution action, is within thirty days of the Return Date.
 In addition, in accordance with Connecticut General Statutes Section 25-30, Financial Affidavits must be filed with the Court at least five days before a hearing concerning alimony, support, or counsel fees or before the actual date of dissolution.

-At Broder & Orland, LLC, our attorneys are experienced in drafting Financial Affidavits for a range of financial circumstances.
+At Broder Orland Murray & DeMattie, LLC, our attorneys are experienced in drafting Financial Affidavits for a range of financial circumstances.
 We ensure that each party’s Financial Affidavit is accurately portrays our client’s entire financial picture.